-- Arkansas - A state-specific affidavit must be used.
+- Arkansas - A state-specific affidavit must be submitted.
 Prometric testing facilities are NOT approved for AR state insurance CE.
 PSI and ISO Quality Testing centers ARE approved.

-- New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be used.
+- New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be submitted.